David Mack (police officer): Bank robbery

-In August 1997, Romero became employed at a Bank of America branch near the University of Southern California campus.
+In August 1997, Mack's lover, Errolyn Romero, became employed at a Bank of America branch near the University of Southern California campus.
 On November 6, 1997, Mack entered the bank and claimed he wanted to access his safe deposit box.
 Romero admitted him to the secure area, where he threw her to the floor and robbed the vault of $722,000.

 In her capacity as branch assistant manager, Romero had ordered double the usual amount of cash to be on hand at the bank on the day of the robbery.
 After one month of investigation, Romero confessed to her role in the crime and implicated Mack as the mastermind.
 He was arrested in December 1997.
 His two accomplices were never caught.

 Mack was sentenced to fourteen years and three months in prison and has never revealed the whereabouts of the money.
 He was released on May 14, 2010.

-According to the Tupac documentary Assassination: Battle for Compton, citing official legal documents, a reliable jail informant by the name of Ken Boagni, who befriended Rafael Perez in prison, stated Perez claimed the money stolen in the bank robbery was intended to go to Harry Billups, also known as Amir Muhammed, who was friends with Mack, for allegedly carrying out the murder of late rapper Christopher Wallace, also known as Biggie Smalls, because Billups was not paid in full by his contractors, namely Reggie Wright Jr. and David Kenner, because he failed to also murder Sean Combs, the second intended target.
+According to the Tupac documentary Assassination: Battle for Compton, citing official legal documents, a reliable jail informant by the name of Ken Boagni, who befriended Rafael Perez in prison, stated Perez claimed the money stolen in the bank robbery was intended to go to Harry Billups, also known as Amir Muhammed, who was friends with Mack, for allegedly carrying out the murder of late rapper Christopher Wallace, also known as Biggie Smalls.
+Because Billups failed to also murder Sean Combs, the second intended target, Billups was not paid in full by his contractors, who are identified as Reggie Wright Jr. and David Kenner.
 Boagni claimed both Perez and Mack were involved in the murder of Wallace, but Billups was the shooter.

 Relation to the murder of The Notorious B.I.G.

+In his 2002 book LAbyrinth, Randall Sullivan, making an assertion based on evidence provided by former LAPD detective Russell Poole, accused music producer Marion "Suge" Knight of collaborating with Mack and a hitman Mack was associated with who was identified as Amir Muhammad to murder Christopher Wallace, a rapper who performed under the name The Notorious B.I.G.
+In April 2002, Voletta Wallace, the mother of Christopher Wallace, filed a wrongful death claim against the city of Los Angeles based on the evidence championed by Poole and Sullivan.

-In April 2007, the estate of Christopher Wallace, a rapper who performed under the name The Notorious B.I.G., filed a wrongful death lawsuit against the City of Los Angeles, which also named Mack, Pérez, and Nino Durden as defendants.
+In April 2007, Voletta Wallace and other members of the Christopher Wallace estate filed a wrongful death lawsuit against the City of Los Angeles, which also named Mack, Pérez, and Nino Durden as defendants.

 The lawsuit alleged that the officers conspired to murder Wallace, and that Pérez and Mack were present the night of the drive-by shooting which claimed his life on March 9, 1997.
 In 2010, a federal judge dismissed the lawsuit against the city and the officers.

 Depictions in media

 In the biography film City of Lies, David Mack is played by Shamier Anderson.
 The film features the 1997 bank robbery.

+Omar Gooding depicted Mack in the television series Unsolved.